 - Painful red eye

-You should also pay particular attention if you are more at risk for problems, such as:
+You should also pay particular attention if you have:

 Headaches in Children and When to Worry

-In children, reasons to seek the advice of your doctor would include:
+In children, reasons to seek medical help include:

 - Headache that wakes your child from sleep

-- Headache with changes in your child’s personality, thinking or vision, or weakness or seizures
+- Headache accompanied by changes in your child’s personality, thinking, vision, numbness, weakness, or seizures

 - Headache that develops after a head injury or fall

-- Headache accompanied by fever and neck pain or stiffness
+- Headache accompanied by fever, pain, or stiff neck

 When to See a Doctor

-- Presence of neurological symptoms, like problems walking or talking, weakness, or seizures which can be a sign of a bleed or tumor in the brain.
+- Bleeding: Neurological symptoms such as problems with walking or talking, one-sided weakness, or seizures can be a sign of a stroke, bleeding, or a tumor in the brain.

-- Headaches after a head injury, with loss of consciousness, vomiting, confusion, or difficulty with balance, coordination, or concentration.
+- Concussion: Headaches that occur after a head injury, particularly when accompanied by a loss of consciousness, vomiting, confusion, or difficulty with balance, coordination, or concentration, can be a sign of concussion.

-- Headache in pregnant women in their third trimester can be a sign of preeclampsia, although some women can get it as early as 20 weeks.
-Preeclampsia may cause high blood pressure and damage to the kidney or liver, brain injury, and/or other serious problems.
-Preeclampsia headaches require medical attention to prevent serious complications for both the mother and the baby.
+- Pregnancy complications: Headaches late in the second or third trimester of pregnancy can signify preeclampsia, a severe, life-threatening medical condition.
+Preeclampsia can cause high blood pressure, brain injury, damage to the kidney or liver, and other serious problems.
+Any symptoms of preeclampsia require immediate medical attention to prevent serious complications for both mother and baby.

-You should talk to your doctor in the following situations to help determine if your severe headache is a cause for concern and to help with your headache pain:
+You should talk to your doctor in the following situations to help determine if your severe headache is a cause for concern and whether you should explore medical treatment:

-- An unusual or sudden severe headache, especially one that wakes you from sleep
+- Any unusual or sudden severe headache, especially one that wakes you from sleep

 - Headaches accompanied by eye pain or vision changes